Albania

 What are typical rental prices for expats in Albania?

 "Renting a nice one bedroom apartment in Albania generally costs around $500 to $1000 per month, depending on location and amenities.
-For a two bedroom apartment, the prices start from around $1000 to $2000 per month, again depending on location and amenities," remarked one expat in Albania.
+For a two bedroom apartment, the prices start from around $1000 to $2000 per month, again depending on location and amenities," remarked one expat living in Albania.

 What appliances are typically included in a rental?